 Upon the recommendation of the Chief Executive Officer, in March 2017, the Compensation Committee approved discretionary bonuses for certain executive officers.
 The primary purpose of the bonuses was to recognize the valuable contributions of certain individuals who display the leadership qualities and commitment needed to stabilize and position the Company on a path to profitable growth.
 Each of Mr. Wright (\$400,000), Mr. Poppe (\$50,000), Mr. Daly (\$110,000) and Mr. Renaud (\$110,000) received a discretionary bonus in the amounts stated in recognition of their individual performance towards the Company's operational and strategic achievements not reflected in the Company's cash incentive plan.
 Mr. Wright's payment included \$288,000 that was guaranteed during fiscal 2017 as a part of his employment offer.
-The Compensation Committee also awarded Mr. Miller a discretionary bonus of \$700,000 in recognition for commencing a turnaround of the Company's performance, recruiting and motivating the new leadership team, and delivering financial achievements and other accomplishments in fiscal 2017 not reflected in the Company's cash incentive plan.
-Furthermore, these bonuses were paid for the collective focus of the applicable officers on increasing retail margins, closing financing transactions to lower the Company's costs of borrowing, recruiting and focusing on personnel to implement the Company's turnaround strategies, and making significant investments in critical areas including credit analytics capabilities, warehouse and distribution efficiencies, and loan management system platform.
+The Compensation Committee also awarded Mr. Miller a discretionary bonus of \$700,000 in recognition for commencing a turnaround of the Company's performance, recruiting and motivating the new leadership team, and delivering financial achievements and other accomplishments in fiscal 2017 not reflected in the Company's costs of borrowing, recruiting and focusing on personnel to implement the Company's turnaround strategies, and making significant investments in critical areas including credit analytics capabilities, warehouse and distribution efficiencies, and loan services management platform.